JayeshShankarJadhav/Mutual_Fund_Recommendation_System/README.md

-# HackHive Submission
-Welcome to our HackHive submission repository!
-This repository contains the code and documentaion for our project developed during the HackHive hackathon.

-Checkout Working Project here: [View Project](https://wealthmanagementinsightsformutualfunds-hg9rngmjppnpefprxwnvh3.streamlit.app/)

 ## Description

 Our problem domain concerns wealth management for the common middle-class people, focusing on Mutual Funds.
 There are very limited techniques for wealth management like